-8. Social Security Numbers, passwords, credit card numbers, and personal information are safe in incognito mode.
+8. SSNs, passwords, credit card numbers, and personal info are safe in incognito mode.

 Fact: Since incognito doesn’t prevent websites from tracking you, it also doesn’t protect you from people who want to steal the data you send and receive on the web.
 Hence, using incognito mode for online banking, shopping, etc. is actually no safer than using standard mode.

-💡Alternative for businesses: GAT is the best tool to protect sensitive information from being stolen or leaked in Chrome and Google Workspace environments in organizations.
+Alternative for businesses: GAT is the best tool to protect sensitive information from being stolen or leaked in Chrome and G Suite environments in organizations.